2022 Tennessee elections

 Tennessee state elections in 2022 were held on Tuesday, November 8, 2022.
-Primary elections for the United States House of Representatives, governatoral, Tennessee Senate, and Tennessee House of Representatives, as well as retention elections for all five Tennessee Supreme Court justices, were held on August 4, 2022.
+Primary elections for the United States House of Representatives, governorship, Tennessee Senate, and Tennessee House of Representatives, as well as various judicial retention elections, including elections for all five Tennessee Supreme Court justices as well as general local elections, were held on August 4, 2022.
 There were also four constitutional amendments to the Constitution of Tennessee on the November 8 ballot.